 sólo uno de tus amigos

-Me gustaría saber sólo una cosa más.
+- just one of your friends Me gustaría saber sólo una cosa más.

 - I'd like to know just one more thing.